-After unsuccessful attempts to run few programs who drive peripherals like USART and Timers on Atmega128 I decided to make JTAG debugger.
-I hope it will allow me to see what is really happening â€“ is may atmega128 corrupted or something is really wrong with software or with hardware.
+After unsuccessful attempts to run a few programs which drive peripherals like USART and Timers on Atmega128, I decided to make a JTAG debugger.
+I hope it will allow me to see what is happening may atmega128 corrupted, or something is wrong with the software or hardware.

 To build this board is very ease as its schematic is simple:

 List of materials you will need:

 All secret in its firmware, but don’t worry – it is ready to go.

 - Is compatible with AVR JTAG ICE;

 - It is capable of debugging and programming Atmega microcontrollers with JTAG interface;

 - Regular updates of firmware to support new types of AVR;

 - Upgrades can be done directly from AVR Studio;

 - Connects to AVR Studio through COM port;